 A Pledge

-Here, you always ask people to write their pledges down on an index card.
+In this case, you can ask people to write their pledge on an index card.

-On one side of the card, write the pledge as a single sentence plus their name; on the reverse side, write a fuller description.
+Write the pledge on one side of the card as a single sentence plus their name; on the reverse side, write a fuller description.

-These cards can be collected, and you can follow up on the pledges somehow.
+These cards can be collected, and you can follow up on the pledges.
 For example, you can ask people to report back on the progress of their pledges a few weeks later.

 But once again, one of the principles of the Café is that no one is made to do anything they don’t want to do.